wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 When the run finishes, you will see motion corrected frame per tilt *3x3_mpact_ts_1_000_-0.0.tif.mc.mrc*, three MRC format stack files including the unbinned stitched montage tilt series *3x3_mpact_ts_1_AliSB.st*, bin2 stack *3x3_mpact_ts_1_AliSB_bin2.st* and bin4 stack *3x3_mpact_ts_1_AliSB_bin2.st*.
 All three stitched tilt series stacks are ready for tomogram generations.
 There is also a folder *3x3_mpact_ts_1_Processing* where individual tile stitching per tilt is sorted and ready for any manual adjustment if needed by following [Midas](https://github.com/wright-cemrc-projects/cryoet-montage/tree/main/Midas).

 ## *Using split_tiltseries.sh*
 Similarly, download [`split_tiltseries_batch.sh`](split_tiltseries_batch.sh) and place it in the directory one level above individual directories containing frames for one montage tilt series.
 Noted, if all MPACT tilt series share the same dimension of m x n (could be 3x4 or 4x3), this batch script run can process them in one interactive run.
-If they have different dimensions (e.g. some are 12 (3x4 or 4x3) and others are 4 (2x2) or 3x3 (3x3)), modify the "folderlist.txt" via common text editors such as Nano, Vim, Gedit or others, to group them by dimension and run the processing in multiple interactive runs.
+If they have different dimensions (e.g. some are 12 (3x4 or 4x3) and others are 4 (2x2) or 3x3 (3x3)), modify the "folderlist.txt" via common text editors such as Nano, Vim, Gedit, or others, to group them by dimension and run the processing in multiple interactive runs.

 When listing the directory where the [`split_tiltseries_batch.sh`](split_tiltseries_batch.sh) is located: run the command in the terminal below: